funsho45/Freescale-Laboratory-Centrifuge/README.md

 # Freescale Laboratory Centrifuge
-The control and implementation of an embedded system for a laboratory centrifuge using the 4MHz Freescale HSC12 microcontroller board
+The control and implementation of an embedded system simulationg a laboratory centrifuge using the 4MHz Freescale HSC12 microcontroller board

 # What is this?
 For this project, the task is to design a laboratory centrifuge, medical equipment driven by a motor that spins liquid samples and high speeds, for a manufacturer that develop medical equipment.
 A 4MHz Freescale HSC12 microcontroller board shown in Figure 1, is used to design, program and implement an embedded system.
 The program is written in the C programming language.